ktaliaferro/gps-viewer/README.md

 To open the app, press the system button on your transmitter and select GPS Viewer.

 1. Select log files to index.
 This step measures the duration of each log file and determines which fields have data that changes over time.
+Invalid log files are ignored as described in the [Log File Requirements](#log-file-requirements) section below.

     ![screenshot](images/step_01.png)

 2. Select a log file from the index.
-For large log files with a short logging interval, it is recommended to set the accuracy to 1/10.
-This will plot every 10th point and make the sticks more responsive in step 4.
+For large log files, it is recommended to set the accuracy to 1/10.
+This will plot every 10th point and make the sticks more responsive in step 4 below.

     ![screenshot](images/step_02.png)